vfayosp/project_aidl2022/README.md

     - disease.txt             : Disease names
     - protein.txt             : Protein names

-- cleaned_data: where the cleaned is stored and contains the following datasets (computed using 1 - Data explotation and cleaning):
+- **cleaned_data**: where the cleaned is stored and contains the following datasets (computed using 1 - Data explotation and cleaning):

     - df_drug_protein.csv
     - df_protein_disease.csv
     - df_drug_disease.csv

-- prepared_data: where train and test are already divided for each dataset (computed using 2 - Data Preparation for each model) :
+- **prepared_data**: where train and test are already divided for each dataset (computed using 2 - Data Preparation for each model) :

     - df_train_drug_protein.csv
     - df_test_drug_protein.csv